 - The direct transfer system from Your Europe Advice to SOLVIT has been improved.

-A typical question people ask "Your Europe Advice"
+A typical question to "Your Europe Advice"

 Facts and Figures

-Enquiries by user profile
+Enquiries by type of user

-Enquiries by Member State
+Enquiries by nationality

 Enquiries by subject area

-The main subject areas have stayed the same in comparison to previous years.
+The main subject areas stayed the same in comparison to previous years.
 They show where people's real problems with the Single Market lie.